marcvs/cowbuilder-scripts/update-debian-repo.sh.md

 or
 ` curl repo.data.kit.edu/key.pgp | apt-key add -`

+Please note that the first command fails in a time-out from time to time.
+In that case just use the second one.

 And add one of the supported repos to your `/etc/apt/sources.list`:

 - [Debian/testing](/debian/testing):